 Q. Are there any cottages built in my area, and can I go and see one?

 A. Due to privacy considerations, we do not provide the contact information of our clients or specific locations of cottages that have been built.
-You may have a look in our gallery of finished cottages; the link is on the home page.
-The gallery is a on-going project, new pictures are added periodically.
+You may have a look in our gallery of finished cottages.
+The gallery is an on-going project, with new pictures being added periodically.

 Q. Do the plan sets include everything my contractor requires to build the cottage?